esignor/CCGR/README.md

 - *--n_task*: number of tasks to be executed in parallel during model training.

-#### Trainig Tecnical Note
+#### Trainig Technical Note

-CCGR images generated using the pcCCGR coloring scheme are created using all three color channels and are therefore in RGB format.
+CCGR images generated using the pcCCGR coloring scheme utilize all three color channels and are therefore in RGB format.
 As a result, the type_encoder value Grayscale is not supported for pcCCGR images.

 #### Example Usage